All proceedings concerned with academic dishonesty against a student are confidential to the extent permitted by applicable laws.

 - a faculty member requests a hearing of a particular case because s/he feels that a failing grade in the course is insufficient penalty for a particular ethics violation;

-- there is evidence that a student is guilty of academic dishonesty in more than one course, involving more than one instructor.
+- there is evidence that a student is guilty of academic dishonesty in more than one course, involving more than one instructor, or that a student is guilty of multiple incidents of academic dishonesty in one course;

-The AEC hearing should occur within two weeks of the request for a hearing unless all the parties agree to a later date.
-Within one week, the AEC will inform all parties (in writing by certified mail sent to the address on record) involved in the case of the following:
+The AEC hearing should occur within a reasonable period of time of the request for a hearing, not to exceed six months, unless all the parties agree to a later date.
+At least one week before a hearing is scheduled, the AEC will inform all parties (in writing by certified mail sent to the address on record) involved in the case of the following:

 - The specific charges brought;